riboseinc/rfc-crypto-sm4/sections/01-intro.md

 There have been improvements to the hardware embodiment of SM4 such as [@SM4-VLSI] that may resist such attacks.

-In order to improve security of the SM4 process, secure white-box implementations such as [@SM4-WhiteBox] have been proposed.
-Speed enhancements have also been proposed [@SM4-HiSpeed].
+In order to improve security of the SM4 cryptographic process, secure white-box implementations such as [@SM4-WhiteBox] have been proposed.
+Speed enhancements, such as [@SM4-HiSpeed], have also been proposed.